 After years of jealously keeping his system to himself, Danaher finally gave in.
 In 2018 he released the long-awaited “Leg Locks: Enter The System” DVD set, featuring his complete leg locking system.
 It is an amazing 10 hours in length, spread over 8 DVDs!
 The time to get it is now!

-Speaking of which, Danaher followed up on his leg locks DVD with one focusing on back takes and finishes.
-“Back Attacks: Enter The System” DVD is all about torturing people from back control, just like we’ve seen the Danaher Death Squad do on numerous occasions in competition.
+Speaking of which, Danaher followed up on his leg locks DVD with one focusing on the back takes and finishes.“Back Attacks: Enter The System” DVD is all about torturing people from back control, just like we’ve seen the Danaher Death Squad do on numerous occasions in competition.
 Available now!

 Apart from the back, front headlock attacks, most notably chokes, also play a huge role in Danaher’s Jiu-Jitsu.
 Gordon Ryan is one that has had particular success with the guillotine, among other chores.
 Since the squad also likes to wrestle, they use the front headlock to both threaten with submissions and takedowns at the same time.
 A perfect fit for the Danaher philosophy.

-And, if EBI isn’t a big enough stage for you, the squad also boasts with ADCC champions.
-Namely, despite all three original members being EBI champions, only Gordon Ryan is an ADCC heavyweight champion and absolute silver medalist.
-A huge achievement for a 23-year-old.
+And, if EBI isn’t a big enough stage for you, the squad also boasts ADCC champions.
+Namely, despite all three original members being EBI champions, only Gordon Ryan is an ADCC heavyweight champion and absolute silver medalist in 2017 and the double gold winner in 2019.
+A huge achievement for a 25-year-old.
 That is without mentioning the fact that his brother gave AJ Agazarm all kinds of trouble in the opening round of the ADCC.

-Gary Tonnon, on the other side, has focused is attention to MMA.
-He is currently fighting under the ONE FC banner in Japan, where he dominated on his professional debut.
-He is still going to compete on the submission only No-gi scene as well.
+Gary Tonnon was the first remember of the squad to focus his attention on MMA.
+He is currently fighting under the ONE FC banner in Japan, where he dominated in every professional match he has had.
+He is still going to compete on the submission-only No-gi scene as well.

 With the ADCC trials right around the corner, every member of the squad is expected to feature heavily.
 Young Nicky Ryan n particular is going to be looking for his second chance at stardom at the biggest grappling competition in the world.